 Welcome To The official JAM3 Productions website

-Over the years, Manny D. Rosa has worn many hats - he's been a writer, graphic designer, web developer, video editor, co-owner of an internet radio station, on-air radio personality, owner of a mixtape company, a club promoter, owner of a Hip Hop media outlet, music promoter, project developer, team leader, visionary, renaissance man, self-proclaimed autodidactic, consultant, and an internet marketer.
+Over the years, Manny D. Rosa has worn many hats - he's been a writer, graphic designer, web developer, video editor, co-owner of an internet radio station, on-air radio personality, owner of a mixtape company, a club promoter, owner of a Hip Hop media outlet, music promoter, project developer, team leader, visionary, renaissance man, self-proclaimed autodidactic, consultant, an internet marketer, and now a podcaster.
 But through it all, first and foremost, he's a Music Producer.

 JAM3 Productions is owned and operated by Music Producer Manny D. Rosa.
 But to appreciate everything he has done over the years, you might have to go back to 1988, when Manny D purchased his first drum machine, the Roland TR-909.
 Or even further back to 1979, when he wrote his first rhymes, onto initially becoming an MC.